 In the Retry help field, specify a suggestion to enter a valid email ID.
 E.g., Please enter a valid email ID in this case.

-In the Recipient field, parse the key from the trigger App Data tree:
+In the Recipient field, parse the data pill from the trigger response:

-Sender Id key is the Facebook Page ID that we have configured while establishing a connection.
-We will parse and get all the replies on this key.
+Sender Id data pill is the Facebook Page ID that we have configured while establishing a connection.
+We will parse and get all the replies on this data pill.

 This action will help us send another response, specifying the email content to be sent, to the user when he/she completes entering the email ID.

 To do so, we will need the same action, Ask question, to continue configuring the journey.
-Simply, clone the previous Facebook Messenger action by clicking on the copy icon.
+Simply, clone the previous Facebook Messenger action by clicking on the Clone Step button.
 Now, let's do some alterations in the input fields as discussed here:

 In the User question field, specify Enter the email content you want to send.